foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/tools/make/targets/arc/README.md

 ### Initial Setup

-To with custom ARC EM/HS platform, you need the following : * Synopsys MetaWare Development Toolkit version 2019.12 or higher * Make tool (make or gmake)
+To with custom ARC EM/HS platform, you need the following :
+* Synopsys MetaWare
+Development Toolkit version 2021.03 or higher
+* Make tool (make or gmake)
+* CMake 3.18 or higher

 See
 [Install the Synopsys DesignWare ARC MetaWare Development Toolkit](#install-the-synopsys-designware-arc-metaWare-development-toolkit)